mattszabo/DaydreamBoilerplate/README.md

 Here is a beginners guide to setting up a basic Daydream app where you can pick up boxes.
 You can clone the repo and get working on Daydream right away, or follow the guide to see how the project was made.

+## Controlls
+* Click and drag boxes to move them
+* Press the App (middle) button on the controller to toggle a button to reset the scene

 ## Prerequisites

 A basic understanding of Unity and its interface.